-Term Definition Corrective Action Plan A written agreement between the department and certified kinship/relative provider when deficiencies are identified during an inspection or investigation of a complaint that includes the plan and time frame for correction.
+Term Definition Corrective Action Plan A written agreement between the department and certified and non- certified kinship/relative providers when deficiencies are identified during an inspection or investigation of a complaint that includes the plan and time frame for correction.
 Institutional Investigative Unit (IIU) A unit of the department authorized by the Secretary to investigate complaints of child abuse or neglect allegations involving institutional settings and foster care providers.
-Non-Compliance Failure by certified kinship/relative and resource caregivers to meet standards outlined in policy.
+Non-Compliance Failure by certified and non-certified kinship/relative providers as well as licensed resource caregivers to meet standards outlined in policy.